More than 200 food workers at Vancouver International Airport (YVR) initiated a one-day strike on June 27 to demand a $25 living wage.

 Workers had voted in favour of strike action in March.

-According to the union, it is seeking permission from the Labour Relations Board to permit picketing inside the airport.
+The union sought permission from the Labour Relations Board (LRB) to permit picketing inside the airport but was denied on June 28.

 In response to the strike, SSP Canada said it looked forward to "continued conversations" with the union and hopes to successfully conclude negotiations "as soon as possible.